Willys M38A1: M38A1C

-Modified version equipped with a M40A1 106mm recoilless rifle.
+Modified version equipped with a M40A1 106 mm recoilless rifle.
 They were fitted with a .50 caliber M8C semi-automatic spotting rifle.
 The spotting would be fired first, to ensure a first round hit with the 106mm recoilless rifle.
 The .50 caliber spotter cartridge was 22mm shorter than the standard .50 caliber machine gun cartridge.
 A slot was provided in the windshield frame for the 106mm barrel when traveling.

 M38A1'D'

-Several dozen M38A1s were converted, mounting a tactical nuclear Davy Crockett Weapon System, fired by a large diameter smoothbore recoilless rifle – either an M28 120mm, or an M29 155mm gun.
+Several dozen M38A1s were converted, mounting a tactical nuclear Davy Crockett Weapon System, fired by a large diameter smoothbore recoilless rifle – either an M28 120 mm, or an M29 155 mm gun.
 The vehicle carried two M388 projectiles, mounting the Mk-54 nuclear warhead.
 The range of weapon was approximately 1.25 miles (2 km), with the M28 gun, or 2.5 miles (4 km) with the M29.
 This vehicle/weapon combination was also referred to as the "Battle Group Atomic Delivery System", and was allocated to airborne units.